John-Abbott-College/SN1-Notes/Notes/01_Expressions_Literals_Strings.md

 print(useful_data)    #Output: `123456`
 ```

-You'll notice that the `end_index` is one more than 21.
-That is because the range `16:22` will count 16, 17, 18, 19, 20, 21 and stop when the index reaches `end_index`.
+Notice that the `end_index` is one more than 21.
+That is because the range `16:22` will count 16, 17, 18, 19, 20, 21 and stop when the index reaches `end_index` (in this case: 22).
 We will learn more about ranges with for loops.